startupengine/startupengine/README.md

 * [ ] Content Caching (Minimize 3rd-Party API Calls)

 ##### Strategic Benefits
-* SitePress is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)
+* SmartStartup is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)

 * Stop wasting time and effort making your own CMS or modifying another one to suit your needs.
-SitePress leverages the latest technologies, practices, and services, so you can focus on running your business.
+SmartStartup leverages the latest technologies, practices, and services, so you can focus on running your business.

 * Custom coding not required.
 No plugins to install.
 Just enter your account information and go.